sawyer-greaves/lab-wiki-test/Lab_Computer_Management_Policies.md

 **Create a user:**

 1. Open Settings.
-2. Navigate to "Accounts" and then "Family & other users".
+2. Navigate to *Accounts* and then *Family & other users*.
-3. Click on "Add someone else to this PC".
+3. Click on *Add someone else to this PC*.
 4. Windows will prompt you for a personal Microsoft account.
 We want to create a local user account, not one that is linked to a personal Microsoft account.
-Click on "I don't have this person's sign-in information".
+Click on *I don't have this person's sign-in information*.
 5. Windows will prompt you to create a Microsoft account.
 We don't want to do this either.
-Click on "Add a user without a Microsoft account".
+Click on *Add a user without a Microsoft account*.
 6. Enter a user name.
-Try to avoid spaces.
+Avoid spaces in the username.
 7. Enter a password.
 8. Enter security questions.
-9. Click Next.
+9. Click *Next*.
-10. Click on the new account created in "Family & other users" and then click on "Change account type".
+10. Click on the new account created in *Family & other users* and then click on *Change account type*.
-11. Change the account type to Administrator and click OK.
+11. Change the account type to *Administrator* and click *OK*.

 **Remove a user:**

 1. Open Settings.
-2. Navigate to "Accounts" and then "Family & other users".
+2. Navigate to *Accounts* and then *Family & other users*.
 3. Click on the account you wish to remove.
-4. Click on "Remove".
+4. Click on *Remove*.
-5. Click on "Delete account and data".
-This will delete the account, the user's home folder under `C:\Users\`, and all data associated with the user.
+5. Click on *Delete account and data*. **This will delete the account, the user's home folder under `C:\Users\`, and all data associated with the user.
+Make sure you have stored any data that you don't want to lose in another location.**

 ### Creating and Removing Users on Linux (Ubuntu)